Cincinnati vs. Temple NCAA Football Odds, Plays and Insights | October 8, 2021

 Over/Under Insights

-- Cincinnati has combined with its opponents to put up more than 54 points just twice this year.
+- Cincinnati and its opponents have scored at least 54 points only two times this year.

 - Temple has combined with its opponents to score more than 54 points in two games this season.